typicalninja/google-sr/packages/google-that/README.md

 # Writing the results to a file
 google-that -q "Nodejs" -w
 ```

-# Related projects 🥂

-* [google-sr](https://g-sr.vercel.app/google/sr) - Core project used in google-that
-* [google-sr-selectors](https://g-sr.vercel.app/google/selectors) - Selectors for google search results used by google-sr

 # Disclaimer

-This is not sponsored, supported, or affiliated with Google Inc.
+This is not sponsored, supported, or affiliated with Google.

-Unlike the conventional recommendation of using the Google API, this module scrapes the Google search result page (which might potentially infringe upon Google's terms of service).

-The source code within this repository is intended solely for educational & research purposes.
+The source code within this repository is intended solely for **educational & research purposes**.

-The author (typicalninja) & contributors takes **NO** responsibility for any issues that arise from misuse, such as IP blocking by Google.
+The author (typicalninja) & contributors takes **NO** responsibility for any issues that arise from its use, such as IP blocking by Google.
 Your discretion in usage is advised.

+# Related projects 🥂

+- [google-sr](https://g-sr.vercel.app/google/sr) - Core project used in google-that
+- [google-sr-selectors](https://g-sr.vercel.app/google/selectors) - Selectors for google search results used by google-sr

 # License